Where are dance classes taking place?

 How often do students perform?

-Seniors: full evening performance at YBCA in San Francisco
+Seniors: Full evening performance at Yerba Buena Center for the Arts in San Francisco

 Does Alonzo King teach in the program?